nickrobinson/square-cli/README.md

 `square` makes all [Square Connect APIs](https://developer.squareup.com/explorer) available on the command line.

 ## Getting Started

+The fastest way to get started is via our Homebrew tap:
+`brew install nickrobinson/tap/square`

 Run the following command to initialize the Square CLI.
 If you haven't done so already, you will need to head over the the [Square Developer Dashboard](https://developer.squareup.com/apps/) to create a new App, and retrieve your Access Key.

 `# square init`